 Wisconsin Coastal Management Program

-The Wisconsin Coastal Management Program (WCMP) is aimed at preserving and improving access to the natural and historic resources of Wisconsin’s Great Lakes coasts.
-They aim to orchestrate the management of ecological, economic, and aesthetic assets of the Great Lakes coastal areas.
-Some of the objectives that WCMP tries to accomplish involve improving the implementation and coordination of regulations and policies affecting the coast, planning initiatives, assistance in coastal management, increasing public awareness, and involvement.
+The Wisconsin Coastal Management Program (WCMP) is preserves and improves access to the natural and historic resources of Wisconsin’s Great Lakes coasts.
+They orchestrate the management of ecological, economic, and aesthetic assets of the Great Lakes coastal areas.
+Their main program objectives include improving the implementation and coordination of regulations and policies affecting the coast, planning initiatives, assistance in coastal management, increasing public awareness, and involvement.
 Their grant program provides grant funding to local governments, nonprofit organizations, schools and universities, and state agencies for coastal resiliency projects.
 Projects that can be funded through this grant include categories such as wetland protection, pollution control, resource and community planning, education, and preservation projects.

 Wisconsin Emergency Management

 Wisconsin Emergency Management (WEM) is a division of the Wisconsin Department of Military Affairs.
 WEM builds capabilities and coordinates resources to support a safe and resilient Wisconsin.
 The bulk of WEM is organized into two Bureaus: 1) Response and Recovery; 2) Planning and Preparedness.
 These two sectors are responsible for carrying out the process of emergency management as well as the support for it.
 WEM helps communities become more resilient and able to bounce back from all manner of adverse events, including coastal hazards.
 They also have opportunities for communities to bounce back from hazards by offering funding for hazard mitigation assistance programs and recovery programs.